MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/localization/text.md

 localized strings across different assemblies (for example, if you put the RESX files in a different assembly to your code).
-The sample for this topic leaves the strings `internal` because they are defined in the same Xamarin.Forms PCL assembly where they are used.
+The sample for this topic leaves the strings `internal` because they are defined in the same Xamarin.Forms .NET Standard library assembly where they are used.

 You only need to set the custom tool on the base RESX file as shown above;
 you do not need to set *any* build tool on the language-specific RESX files